nomasters/handshake/spec/handshake-core.md

 NOTE: Bob and Alice each have their own lookupHash tables, Bob's was generated by Bob and Alice by Alice on initialization

-- consumed hash - A consumed key is linked to a specific lookuphash + IPFS hash. the lookupKey + hash gives a immutable consumption hash pair.
+- consumed hash - A consumed key is linked to a specific lookuphash + IPFS hash. the lookupKey + hash gives an immutable consumption hash pair.
 If a lookup key is ever used twice, the ipfs hashes will differ and the lookup should be rejected (and the recipient notified).
 The data structure should look as follows:

 ```
 lookupHash  = e1f1534d26d2